 The Catalogue is the State Records Office online database, and provides information for the vast majority of State archives.
-The records, other than those identified as restricted access, are available for research in the State Records Office Search Room, in the State Library of Western Australia, Perth Cultural Centre, Perth, during opening hours.
+The records, other than those identified as restricted access, are available for research in the Leah Jane Cohen Reading Room, on the 3rd floor of the State Library of Western Australia, Perth Cultural Centre, Perth, during opening hours.

 The welcome aspect of this for the family history or biographical researcher is that in the simple search mode one can enter a name of a person and if that person’s name appears in the title of any file or record indexed it will come up as a match.
-See Search tips for more information about strategies for locating records.
+See Browsing and searching - Search tips for more information about strategies for locating records.

 Some archive records are restricted to the public.
 These restrictions have been authorised by the State Records Commission in accordance with the State Records Act 2000.
 There are various criteria used in the restriction of records and can include any legislative requirements, confidential or sensitive personal information documented in the records, medical information etc. Periods of restriction vary, depending on the content and context of the record.
 By law, all restricted access archives are required to become open access archives at a designated time.
 The public may also apply to access restricted access archives through the Freedom of Information Act 1992.

 Staff of the State Records Office will advise on restricted records and on how to access them.
 If a record is restricted The Catalogue and the listings of records will contain a notation to that effect.